 Upon the enactment of the 2000 Act on July 25, 2000, the Valles Caldera National Preserve was added to the National Forest System and the boundary of the Santa Fe National Forest was adjusted to include the National Preserve.
-Hailed as a new experiment in public, multiple-use land management, the nearly 89,000 acre National Preserve, formerly known as the Baca Location No. 1, was assigned to a nine-member Board of Trustees responsible for the protection and development of the Valles Caldera National Preserve.
-The President of the United States appoints seven members and two Federal employees are ex-officio members who serve by virtue of their positions as Forest Supervisor of the Santa Fe National Forest and Superintendent of the Bandelier National Monument.
+Hailed as a new experiment in public, multiple-use land management, the nearly 89,000-acre National Preserve, formerly known as the Baca Location No. 1, was assigned to a ninemember Board of Trustees responsible for the protection and development of the Valles Caldera National Preserve.
+The President of the United States appoints seven members and two Federal employees are exofficio members who serve by virtue of their positions as Forest Supervisor of the Santa Fe National Forest and Superintendent of the Bandelier National Monument.
 The Trust is the managing board for the National Forest System lands that comprise the Valles Caldera National Preserve.
 The Preserve employees report to an Executive Director, who is overseen by the Trust Board members.
 Funding for the Preserve comes from the annual Forest Service appropriation, which is \$3.5 million for FY 10 and from revenues generated by the Preserve for entry and use.
-In fiscal year 2009 the Trust generated approximately \$650,000.
+In fiscal year 2009, the Trust generated approximately \$650,000.
+In fiscal year 2010, visitation increased by 59 percent and the Trust generated just over \$700,000.
+In 2011, in a year of a declining budget, the Preserve was funded at the same level as it was in 2010.

 Because the Valles Caldera National Preserve is part of the National Forest System, it has the ability to draw upon the considerable resources of the Forest Service.
 The Deputy Areas for National Forest Systems, Research and Development and State and Private Forestry, as well as Business Operations support and assist the Trust and Preserve managers with services and expertise needed to manage the Preserve.
-The Southwest Region and the Rocky Mountain Research Station support the Preserve managers through special assignments; such as on-theground consultations and specific disciplinary investigations or services.
+The Southwest Region and the Rocky Mountain Research Station support the Preserve managers through special assignments; such as on-the-ground consultations and specific disciplinary investigations or services.
 Santa Fe National Forest and Cibola National Forest employees with a wide array of skills are within a short driving distance of the Preserve and are available for immediate consultation on management direction or service program delivery.
 Wildland fire suppression and management resources, including equipment and personnel, are directly provided to the Preserve as part of the Santa Fe National Forest mission.
 Over the last decade, the Forest Service has worked closely with the Trust to assist with National Preserve operations, including archaeology, forestry, law enforcement, infrastructure, technical assistance, resource management and wildfire suppression.
 The Forest Service also provides the Trust with administrative assistance in financial services and property management.
+The future success of the Preserve under whatever management oversight, will need this sort of support as the base minimum to succeed.